Username:

 APS (Administrative Per Se)

-In California, there are two separate cases that arise from a single drunk driving arrest: 1) the court case, and 2) the Administrative Per Se, or APS case, with the Motor Vehicles Department.
-In cases where someone is arrested for DUI or a related drunk driving charge, and gives a breath or blood test with results that are above the legal limit (0.08%), the Department of Motor Vehicles (DMV) will take an administrative action against the driver.
-In California, you have ten (10) days in which to request a hearing to contest the APS action.
-Thus it is important to contact a California DUI attorney right away after an arrest.
+In California, there are two separate cases that arise from a single drunk driving arrest: 1) the criminal case in court; and 2) the Administrative Per Se, or APS case, with the DMV.
+In cases where someone is arrested for DUI or a related alcohol charge, and gives a breath or blood test with results that are above the legal limit (0.08%), or refuses a test, the Department of Motor Vehicles (DMV) will take an administrative action against the driver.
+In California, you have ten (10) days in which to request a hearing to contest the APS action from the date you were arrested (or served with “notice of suspension”).
+Thus, it is important to contact a Los Angeles DUI defense attorney soon after an arrest.

 BAC (Blood Alcohol Concentration)